Finite determinacy of matrices over local rings. Tangent modules to the miniversal deformation for R-linear group actions: The main results

-Denote by $I_j(A)$ the determinantal ideal of all the $j\times j$ minors of $A$.
+Let $A\in\Mat$ and denote by $I_j(A)$ the determinantal ideal of all the $j\times j$ minors.
 Denote by $ann.coker(A)$ the annihilator-of-cokernel ideal of the homomorphism of free modules $R^{\oplus n}\stackrel{A}{\to}R^{\oplus m}$.
 The properties/relation/computability of these ideals are discussed in \S\ref{Sec.Background.Fitting.Ideals.ann.coker}.